-Last, the third-level nurse.
+Lastly, the third-level nurse.
 There is a need, especially in many urban areas, for persons possessing certain limited skills to assist the district staff nurse and district nurse in their daily work.
-District nursing auxiliaries, having undertaken an appropriate course of training agreed nationally, would be able to bath, dress, and undress elderly and disabled patients under supervision.
-They would be under the immediate control of a district staff nurse and part of the district nurse's district nursing team.
+District nursing auxiliaries having undertaken an appropriate course of training agreed nationally would be able to bath, dress and undress elderly and disabled patients under supervision.

+would be under immediate control of a district staff nurse and part of the district nurse's district nursing team.
 Again, ratios laid down nationally for these staff is essential if standards of patient care are to be maintained at a high level.
-Of course, this training would be mandatory and, again, I would propose a curriculum, but time and expertise prevents this fully.
-It would, however, have emphasis on another Biblical saying: "Thou shalt not".
-In this case the "Thou shalt nots" in nursing:
+Of course, this training would be mandatory, and again, I would propose a curriculum, but time and expertise prevents this fully.
+It would, however, have emphasis on another biblical saying, the 'thou shalt not'; in this case, the 'thou shalt not's' in nursing:

-1. thou shalt not do the patient harm;

-2. thou shalt not carry out duties, apart from an emergency, not having first been taught those duties or procedures; 3. thou shalt not keep to yourself information that would lead to a re-assessment of the level of staffing needed to care for the patient in the present situation.
+- (i) thou shalt not do the patient harm. - (ii) thou shalt not carry out duties, apart from an emergency, not having first been taught those duties or procedures, - (iii) thou shalt not keep to yourself information that would lead to a reassessment of the level of staffing needed to care for the patient in the present situation.

-So, there we have the three levels of community nursing support.
-To summarise, in the 1980s I see district nurse statutory recognised as a leader of an enlarged nursing team.
+To summarise: In the 1980s I see the district nurse recognised by statute as a leader of an enlarged nursing team.
 The team in an urban area to consist of up to three district staff nurses SRNs/SENs, and not more than three district nursing auxiliaries.
 A team within a team.

 Let there be no mistake, the patients are there but, unlike a hospital ward where the patient can be seen, in the community they can be easily missed if the service is not there to care for them.
 The three levels of nursing should receive proper mandatory education and have well-understood policies regarding the performance of those duties.

-I would suggest that the cost of developing this service over 10 years would not be much more than 6 per cent per annum as confirmed in the recent document by the Minister of State entitled The Way Forward.
+I would suggest that the cost of developing this service over 10 years would not be much more than 6 per cent per annum as confirmed in the recent document by the Minister of State, The Way Forward.